2A28 Grom: Performance

 The HEAT warhead can penetrate 280–350 mm of steel armor—more than enough to penetrate the frontal armor of NATO main battle tanks (MBT)s of the 1970s, such as the US M60A1, the British Chieftain or the German Leopard 1.
 The modernised PG-9 shell is able to penetrate up to 400 mm of steel armor.

 On the ranges, the PG-9 proved capable of hitting a 2 m high target at a range of 765 m, while its maximum direct fire range is 1300 m, reduced to 400 m at night, due to the limitations of the night vision system.
 Under battlefield conditions, it has a maximum effective range of 500 m.

 Maximum effective indirect range of the OG-15V HE-Frag round against formation targets is 4400 m.
 Its effective direct fire range against small point targets is around 1000 m.

 A coaxial 7.62 mm PKT machine gun is mounted to the right of the main armament for which the BMP-1 carries 2,000 rounds in belts of 250.
 They are stowed in two boxes under the main gun.
 The machine gun has a rate of fire of around 800 rounds a minute.

 The 2A28 "Grom" gun and PKT coaxial machine gun cannot be accurately fired while the vehicle is moving over rough ground.
 This means that the BMP-1's main armament is less capable than modern stabilised autocannons, which can be fired accurately while moving.
-The BMP-1 is unable to engage tanks and APCs using the 2A28 "Grom" gun from hull-down positions due to its limited depression, making it vulnerable to enemy fire.
+The BMP-1 is unable to engage targets using the 2A28 "Grom" gun from some hull-down positions due to its limited depression, making it vulnerable to enemy fire.
 The limited elevation of the main gun, its lack of firepower and inaccuracy against point targets at 500–700 m meant that it could not fight effectively in the mountains of Afghanistan.

 Applications

 In Soviet and Russian service, the only other armored fighting vehicle besides the BMP-1 known to have utilized the 2A28 Grom was the BMD-1.
-However, it is also mounted on the Chinese Type 86 (WZ-501) and the Iranian Boragh.
+However, it is also mounted on other BMP-1 inspired designs, like the Chinese Type 86 (WZ-501) and the Iranian Boragh.

 Both the Armed Forces of the Islamic Republic of Iran and the Cuban Revolutionary Armed Forces are known to possess a number of wheeled BTR-60PB armored personnel carriers retrofitted with the complete turret and main gun assembly of the BMP-1.
 There is a fire support variant of the WZ-551 in Chinese service equipped with the 2A28 Grom in a modified turret.
 The Namibian Army currently operates a variant of the WZ-523 and the Wer'wolf MKII APC mounting the BMP-1 turret.